North Korea's fascinating stamp archive

 But while art may imitate life, it does little to help us foresee events, King said.

 "You can use North Korea's postal imagery as a kind of diagnostic for policy directions, or to confirm certain suspicions about the party line.
-But unfortunately you can't use it to predict policy.
+But unfortunately you can't use it to predict policy."